specta-rs/rspc/docs/markdown/integrations/axum.md

 ---
 title: Axum
+index: 40
 ---

-**rspc** has a built-in integration with [Axum](https://github.com/tokio-rs/axum) so that you can expose your API over HTTP.
+rspc has a built-in integration with [Axum](https://github.com/tokio-rs/axum) so that you can expose your API over HTTP.

 ### Enable feature

-For the integration to work you must enable the `axum` feature of **rspc**.
+For the integration to work you must enable the `axum` feature of rspc.
 Ensure the rspc line in your `Cargo.toml` file looks like the following:

 ```toml
 [dependencies]